muhammadali74/autoware.privately-owned-vehicles/Models/exports/README.md

 ## Watch the explainer video
 Please click the video link to play - [***Video link***](https://drive.google.com/file/d/1o7lEQHD0VcooGQ0-rRwHe5UGDCBkUCNB/view?usp=drive_link)

-## libtorch
-Code for using libTorch C++ to load model and inference

-## onnx_rt
-Code for using ONNX Runtime to load model and inference on the following ONNX Runtime Execution Providers

 ## Features

 ### Quantization-Aware Training (QAT) Tool